kubeshop/monokle-cli/README.md

 By using a framework, you can easily perform comprehensive validations based on established best practices and industry standards.

 When using a framework, you don't have to configure the `monokle.validation.yaml` file manually.
-Simply specify the desired framework using the `--framework` or `-f` CLI arguments, and Monokle CLI will automatically apply the corresponding set of rules.
+Simply specify the desired framework using the `--framework` or `--fw` CLI arguments, and Monokle CLI will automatically apply the corresponding set of rules.

 Available frameworks: